Always Be Picnicking

 Adjustments.jpeg

-HAPPY HOUR PICNIC MENU
+VACATION HAPPY HOUR PICNIC MENU

-• salty snacks of the region (macadamia nuts, cacahuetes con chile y limon, high end potato chips, salt and pepper pistachios from costco)
+• salty snacks of the region (macadamia nuts, cacahuetes con chile y limon, high end potato chips, salt and pepper pistachios from Costco)

 • chilled rosé, you could bring a ziplock bag of ice to keep it cold on the beach

-• plastic glasses from your hotel room/ Airbnb
+• plastic glasses from your hotel room/Airbnb

 Adjustments.jpeg